16 Amazing Aquatic Animals In The World

 15. Walrus

 The Walrus is one of the aquatic animals that belong to the pinniped family.
-As of now, two species of walrus are known to humans namely, the north Pacific walrus and the north Atlantic walrus.
-It can reach upto 12 feet in length and the avarage wieght is between 2000 and 3000 pounds in weight.
-Talking about their appearance, they have grey to brown skin and an approximately 6 inches-thick layer of blubber which is ensured thermal insulation.
-They can spend 30 minutes under the water without returning to the surface to breathe.
+As of now, two species of walrus are known to humans namely, the North Pacific walrus and the North Atlantic walrus.
+These animals of the polar regions can reach upto 12 feet in length and the average weight is between 2000 and 3000 pounds in weight.
+Talking about their appearance, they have grey to brown skin and an approximately 6-inch-thick layer of blubber which ensures thermal insulation.
+These tundra biome animals can spend 30 minutes under the water without returning to the surface to breathe.
 The avarage lifespan of Walrus is 30 years in the wild.

 Walrus